TOP 7 CYBERSECURITY FACTS

-As reported by Untangle’s 2021 SMB IT Security Report, this phenomenon was only worsened by the increase in remote workers due to the pandemic.
-Many employees aren’t familiar with using VPNs, opening the door to unauthorized network access and other risks.
+Untangle’s 2021 SMB IT Security Report reported that this phenomenon was only worsened by the increase in remote workers due to the pandemic.
+Many employees aren’t familiar with VPNs, opening the door to unauthorized network access and other risks.
 Since many organizations report the continuation of remote work for at least a portion of their workforces, these types of human error incidents are expected to rise.

 Victims of tech support fraud unknowingly provide sensitive data to someone posing as technical or customer support/service.
 This statistic emphasizes the importance of vetting supply chain vendors and working with service providers you know and trust.

-One of the top drivers of IT spending in organizations continues to be security and risk management.
-These funds account for up to 15% of total IT spending, according to Accenture’s State of cybersecurity resilience 2021 report.
-Company leaders must be the driving force behind cybersecurity initiatives and make it a priority within their organizations.
+Security and risk management is one of the top drivers of IT spending in organizations, and these funds account for up to 15% of total IT spending, according to Accenture’s State of cybersecurity resilience 2021 report.
+Company leaders must be the driving force behind cybersecurity initiatives and prioritize them within their organizations.

-- In the United States, data breaches cost more than anywhere else in the world, with the average attack costing $4.24 million
+3. In the United States, data breaches cost more than anywhere else, with the average attack costing $4.24 million.

-According to IBM’s latest Cost of Data Breach Report, the average total cost of a data breach increased by nearly 10% since last year.
-That’s the biggest single-year jump in the last seven years.
-Organizations with a more mature security posture fared better than those who lag.
+According to IBM’s latest Cost of Data Breach Report, the average total cost of a data breach has increased by nearly 10% since last year.
+That’s the most significant single-year jump in the previous seven years.
+Organizations with a more mature security posture fared better than those that lag.
 What is often immeasurable is the damage caused by a tarnished brand reputation and diminished customer loyalty.